-During 2021, the Bank's main sources of funding were its deposit base, borrowings from CYPEF and central bank funding through the Eurosystem monetary policy operations.
-As at 31 December 2021, central bank principal funding amounted to €13.350.000 in the form of TLTRO III (2020: €18.000.000).
+During 2022, the Bank's main sources of funding were its deposit base, borrowings from CYPEF and central bank funding through the Eurosystem monetary policy operations.
+The central bank funding and the amount of the credit line available to the Bank is linked / dependent to the value of assets declared by the Bank for such purposes.